 Resources for our community

 While this resource isn’t the reason people come to TikTok, we want to make sure it’s readily available among the creative content they’re enjoying.
 The informational hub can be accessed from the Discover page, search, and banners on videos related to COVID-19 and vaccines.
-In the second half of 2020, this hub was viewed over 2 billion times globally.
-We believe that one of the best ways to counter misinformation is through engaging, informative content, and we continue to partner with public health experts to create content that resonates with our community –– here are some examples:
+We believe that one of the best ways to counter misinformation is through engaging, informative content, and we continue to partner with public health experts to create content that resonates with our community.

 TikTok has a mission to inspire creativity and bring joy – and the need for joy and positivity has rarely felt more needed than during this time.
 This is a difficult time for the world as a whole, but it’s also possible for our shared sense of concern to be a commonality that brings us closer.
 We appreciate that those in our community are being kind to themselves and to each other.

 TikTok’s Community Guidelines prohibit content that’s false or misleading, including misinformation related to COVID-19, vaccines, and anti-vaccine disinformation more broadly.
 We also do not allow paid advertising that advocates against vaccinations, though PSAs or calls to action related to COVID-19 vaccines are accepted on a case-by-case basis if they’re in the interest of public health and safety.
 TikTok works with experts across the industry, civil society, public health, our Content Advisory Council to develop our policies and enforcement strategies and stay ahead of evolving content.
 TikTok takes a proactive, holistic approach to countering misinformation.

 Since July 2020, our COVID-19 information hub was viewed more than 5 billion times globally.
 Additionally, we have removed more than 250,000 videos for COVID-19 misinformation with more than 81% removed proactively, 80% removed within 24 hours, and more than 63% removed without views.